5 Reasons You Want to Budget!

 See?
 The things you love can come up totally naturally in every day conversation:) I am mostly exaggerating since my love of budgeting and this blog did come up naturally in conversation.
 But seriously, it is one of my favorite things to talk about:) Okay.

-- A feeling of emotional liberation when all money things are out in the open.
-No more hiding:) No more hiding receipts, transactions, debt numbers, etc from your significant others or dating prospects.
+There's this contented feeling of emotional liberation when all money things are out in the open.
+No more hiding, even or especially from yourself.
+No more hiding receipts, transactions, debt numbers, etc. from your significant other, family members, or dating prospects.

-- Confidence that extends to practically all areas of life, a by-product of exercising some self-discipline and having (a lot more) control over an area of life.
+I'm talking confidence that extends to practically all areas of life, a by-product of exercising some self-discipline and having (a lot more) control over an area of life.
+You will carry your head higher even when nothing has changed about your financial circumstances yet.

-- You are actually making progress toward your why’s: early retirement?
+You are actually making progress toward your why’s: early retirement?
 Scuba trip?
 Disneyland with the family?
 Downpayment on your dream house?
 Progress feels good.
-It’s like it’s what we’re here to do:)
+It’s almost like it’s what we’re here to do:)

-You can do it!
+You can do this budgeting thing!
 And if you don’t think you can email me and tell me why.
-I’m a good listener and I will maybe even tell you how my omelet was:)
+I’m a good listener and I will maybe even tell you how my omelet was:-)